WHAT IS THE INDUSTRIAL AREAS FOUNDATION?

 Health Care Expansion—Led a state-wide coalition that won a nationally heralded victory for universal health care in Massachusetts in 2006.
 Applauded the introduction of insurance coverage for all the children in Illinois — a program called All Kids.
 Added to a 2002 health care expansion initiated and won by the IAF affiliates in Cook, DuPage and Lake counties, this means that Illinois has become one of the nation’s leaders in providing health care options to the vast majority of its formerly uninsured residents.

-METRO INDUSTRIAL AREAS FOUNDATION LOCAL AFFILIATES:
+WHO ARE THE METRO INDUSTRIAL AREAS FOUNDATION LOCAL AFFILIATES?

 WIN is part of the Metro Industrial Areas Foundation (IAF).
 Metro IAF is made up of 22 broad-based citizen, power organizations in the northeast, southeast, and mid-west, including five organizations in the Maryland/DC/Virginia region: